-Tony Horton, the on-screen trainer and developer of the program, provides ways to modify the exercises and gives lots of cues on proper form.
-Although ACE did not specify whether the program was appropriate for teens, these programming elements indicate that it is safe, scientifically-sound and engaging for an adolescent.
+Tony Horton, the on-screen trainer and developer of the program is motivating and engaging and provides ways to modify the exercises.
+He also gives lots of cues on proper form.
+Although ACE did not specify whether the program was appropriate for teens, these programming elements indicate that it is safe, scientifically sound and fun for an adolescent.

-Expectations and Results
+Requirements and Results

-The nutrition plan is designed for the average adult -- not a growing teenage -- and any supplements recommended by the program may be inappropriate; your teen should only take them if under the supervision of a health care provider.
+The nutrition plan is designed for the average adult -- not a growing teenager.
+Before following the plan, you should consult with your teen's pediatrician.
+Any supplements recommended by the program may be inappropriate; your teen should only take them if under the supervision of a health care provider.

 Adding a moderate amount of exercise through P90X can be highly beneficial, but do intervene if your teen starts to lose too much weight or you see that commitment to the program interferes with his social life or school performance.